kragen/derctuo/markdown/cyclic-fabrication-systems.md

-Aside from the raw materials, sandcasting requires minimally a pattern, a riddle, a ram, a flask, a crucible, and a kiln (called a "furnace").
+Aside from the raw materials, sandcasting requires minimally a pattern, a riddle, a ram, a flask, a crucible, and a kiln (called a “furnace”).
 The crucible and the furnace are necessarily formed of refractory materials, and in usual practice must be exposed to air, so pottery is the traditional material for them, making this CFS dependent on the pottery CFS when used for ferrous metals; the